ifElseCode/projectBlog/README.md

 An if-else coding project.

 # How to Clone this Repository
 Follow these steps to get the code inside this repo onto your local working area (computer).
+You can also watch (this)[https://www.youtube.com/watch?v=pbPE4Dodn3o] YouTube video which takes you through these six steps.

 ## 1. Navigate to Project Location on PC
 On your computer, find a sensible place to save the project code once you've cloned it.
 If you're unsure where to do this, create a folder titled "projects" on your desktop and open this folder.
 When you clone the remote repository, Git will create a folder inside your projects folder, so there is no need to create another folder for this.